Phrenzi/slate/source/includes/_management_supreme.md

 }
 ```

-This endpoint authenticated by `Manager Token`, and manager need to be a super manager, this endpoint will retrieve all establishments.
+This endpoint authenticated by `Access Token`, and manager need to be a super manager, this endpoint will retrieve all establishments.

 ### HTTP Request